 - 1. Inspect District levees once a week on a routine basis - 2.
-Ongoing and routine baiting program for ground rodents - 3.
+Ongoing and routine baiting and grouting program for ground rodents - 3.
 Ongoing and routine vegetation control program - 4.
-Annual joint inspection of levees with State inspectors - 5.
+Annual inspection and inventory of District flood fight supplies - 5.
+Semi-annual joint inspection of levees with State inspectors - 6.
+Periodic joint inspection of levees with Federal inspectors - 7.
 Annual inspection and maintenance of access control gates on levees

-The District owns and maintains pumping stations for internal drainage control.
-No culverts or through levee pipes exist within District, everything is siphoned in and above base flood elevation.
+District does own and maintain one (1) pumping station for internal drainage control at the west end of the District.
+No culverts or through levee pipes exist within District.